newhavenrb/conferences/Extending-Ruby-with-Ruby.md

 ### Lazy Evaluation

 Haskell doesn't evaluate functions until their results are needed.
-He makes a `Lazy` class for Ruby to do this same type of thing.
+He makes a `Lazy` class for Ruby to do this same type of thing (which can be used as a method decorator, of course).

 ## External Links